 Articles by Phil Palombi:

 Recently, I had an experience that changed the way I think about instruments.
 Years ago, I used to get nervous sitting in on other people’s gigs for fear of not being able get “my sound” out of their bass.
 You know what I’m taking about, right?
-You grab someone else’s bass, play a few notes,...continue reading »
+You grab someone else’s bass, play a few notes,... »

 In the past four years or so, I’ve been asked to write or speak about Scott LaFaro many times.
 Each time I delve back into the experience, I find another side of the story to tell.
-That’s because my brain is constantly processing all of the information that I put into my head by transcribing...continue reading »
+That’s because my brain is constantly processing all of the information that I put into my head by transcribing... »